 Looking at Cairo from the eagle eye of Google Earth, one is struck by the diversity of urban fabrics encountered in this city.
 The street level view confirms and clarifies these variations.
 In the span of a hundred meters the pattern and texture of the city can change dramatically, as if the city was a gigantic patchwork of different fabrics: green islands, cliff-side settlements, cemeteries transformed into residential areas, old neighborhoods in medieval Islamic quarters, endless rows of raw red brick buildings developed along striped agricultural land, and gated communities with malls and wide highways sprouting out of the desert onto the outskirts.
-How then to explain this diversity and singularities that exist in this city?
+How can we explain the diversity and singularities that exist in this city?

 The workshop Mapping Cairo organized by Studio Meem took place in November 2015 and was an attempt to analyze and understand the evolution of the city through visualization exercises.
 Participants worked with local architects, GIS experts, graphic designers and geographers to create original maps based on data on Cairo.
 The topics they studied ranged from economic activity, public space, transportation, land use, housing and population.
 Participants were encouraged to think of creative ways to visualize and document their data-sets correlating between different phenomena, therefore hinting at core problems and potential target areas that can be tackled in future plans for the city.